djrrb/Bungee/documentation/5-ornaments.md

 Bungee comes with a large set of arrows, pointing fists, and background shapes that are inspired by the shapes and decorations on old commercial signs.

 Unicode values are assigned to ornaments when they are available; otherwise, codepoints in the Private Use Area area are used.
 In design apps, ornaments can be easily accessed via the Glyphs palette.
-See the (HTML demonstrations)[/examples] for examples of them in use.
+See the [HTML demonstrations](/examples) for examples of them in use.

 Note that not all ornaments are available in Bungee’s Inline and Shade layers.